JetBrains/amper/docs/src/user-guide/basics.md

         allWarningsAsErrors: false #(10)!
     ```

-    1. The `lib` product type means that the module produces a :jetbrains-kotlin-multiplatform: Kotlin Multiplatform
+    1. The `lib` product type means that the module produces a [:jetbrains-kotlin-multiplatform: Kotlin Multiplatform
-       library.
+       library](product-types/kmp-lib.md).
+       Read more about other product types in the [Product types](product-types/index.md) section.
     2. The `platforms` list contains the platforms that this module is built for.
     3. The `dependencies` section contains the list of common dependencies for this module.
        Here `io.ktor:ktor-client-core:2.3.0` are the